 My practice was founded in pursuit of authentic, meaningful design that has a positive effect on people’s lives.
 At its most inspiring, I believe that good architecture must elevate human culture and its relationship with the natural world.

 Thoughtful modern design, therefore, entails a generalist’s touch guided by an abiding sense that deep affiliations with Nature are essential to human health and emotional wellbeing.
 My process seeks this balance in the design of buildings, spaces and places that are careful extensions of the native landscape, client-and-site responsive and well-crafted with quality, sustainable methods and materials.

-My background includes sustainable development, affordable housing, master planning, landscape design, permaculture, solar energy systems design and alternative/natural building methods.
-I am a trained Virginia Master Naturalist volunteer, which entails community service and educating the general public around conservation and stewardship of Virginia's natural resources.
+My background includes sustainable development, affordable housing, master planning, landscape design, permaculture design, solar energy systems & net-zero-energy building (NZEB) design and alternative/natural building methods.
+I am a Certified Virginia Master Naturalist, which entails voluntary community service and educating the general public around conservation and stewardship of Virginia's natural resources; I am also currently in training as a Richmond Tree Stewards volunteer.
 From 2010 to 2018, I lead a design-build team in delivering over $10 million in construction services, thus I also bring a wealth of builder/contractor experience into my process as an architect.
 My 30+ years of practice was preceded by studies at the University of Virginia, where I earned my B.S. in Architecture (1988) and my Master of Architecture (1993).